SalusaSecondus/CryptoGotchas/index.md

   * For anything based on a block-cipher (such as almost any use of AES), this will be a limit on the number of *blocks* encrypted with a given key.
   * For MACs, this will be the number of tags generated.
   * Some modes (such as AES-GCM) will have additional limits on usage.
 Check them out carefully.
+* Don't assume that any encoding is canonical unless it is explicitly designed to be so.
+While there are the obvious cases which ignore whitespace (hex, base64, yaml, json, xml, etc.) many also ignore capitalization (hex, [email headers](https://datatracker.ietf.org/doc/html/rfc5322), etc.).
+Many formats also support a concept of unordered set where the order of elements doesn't matter (ASN.1 [ProtoBuf](https://protobuf.dev/), etc.) .
+Interestingly, [Base64](https://en.wikipedia.org/wiki/Base64) (even ignoring whitespace) isn't canonical either!
+Since the trailing padding (which is often optional) causes you to ignore bits, the ignored bits can be anything.
+For example, while `example` would normally be encoded as `ZXhhbXBsZQ==`, there are many other possible values for it including `ZXhhbXBsZR==`, `ZXhhbXBsZY==`, and `ZXhhbXBsZf==`.

+### Miscellaneous
+There are some gotchas that I haven't figured out how to categorize yet.
+They aren't quite "basic," but either they apply to lots of things or I don't have enough to say about them yet.
+Maybe I just haven't gotten around to organizing them?
+(Or maybe they have an entire page dedicated to them and just need to be linked from somewhere.)

 * Most ciphers are not "committing".
    This means that a single ciphertext can be decrypted (using different keys) to different *valid* plaintexts.
    This is true even for AEAD ciphers such as AES-GCM and chacha20/poly1305.